-Today we have a guest post by my friend Aaron Myers of the Everyday Language Learner blog on his experience with the Turkish language.
+Today I’ve revisited and repurposed a guest post from Aaron Myers of the (now sadly defunct) Everyday Language Learner blog.

 After having spent some time living in that part of the world with his family, Aaron learned an impressive level of Turkish (see the video I’ve posted below).
-This is a major point of interest for me personally as I lived in Turkey last year and spent a while learning it.
-It’s a fascinating language that I hope to come back to sometime in the future.
+This is a major point of interest for me personally as I’ve lived in Turkey and spent quite a bit of time learning it.

 Riding the mini bus toward my new apartment in the middle of Istanbul my palms began to sweat.
 The walking bridge with it’s arched blue beams was quickly approaching and with it came my point of disembarkment.